simpletoimplement/runkit7-runkit7/README.md

 Things to do in the near future:

 -	Fix bugs related to function and method manipulation
--	Add constant and property manipulation support next.
+-	Fix property manipulation support
+-	See if constant manipulation in the same file can be fixed

 Things to do after that: